daleonpz/Notes/fh-dortmund/01-ESE.md

 - offers a graphical representation of the requirements
 - Basic properties of a requirement: unique identifier, textual description of requirement
 - Further properties of a requirement: priority, source, risk, status, verification method
-- Containment: A Composite Requirement can contain sub-requirements in terms of a requirements hierarchy, specified using the namespace containment mechanism.
+- Containment: split th requirement into single requirements.
 A composite requirement may state that the system shall do A and B, which can be decomposed into the child requirements that the system shall do A, and the system shall do B
 - Refine: consist in adding precision
 - Derivation: connect requirements from different levels.
 Usually involves some choice of architecture.
 A simple example would be a vehicle acceleration requirement that is analyzed to derive requirements for engine power, so the engine power is DeriveReq of the acceleration
 - Satisfy: describes how a design or implementation model concept satisfies one or more requirements.
 It is not a proof